juxor/afaq/markdown/secI2.md

 society **must** have in order to qualify as truly libertarian.
-For example, a society based on hierarchical management in the workplace (like capitalism) would not be libertarian and would soon see private or public states developing to protect the power of those at the top hierarchical positions.
-Beyond such general considerations, however, the specifics of how to structure a non-hierarchical society must remain open for discussion and
+For example, a society based on hierarchical management in the workplace (like capitalism) would not be libertarian and would soon see private or public states developing to protect the power of those at the top.
+Beyond such general considerations, however, the specifics of how to structure a non-hierarchical society must remain open for discussion and experimentation:
-experimentation:

 > _"Anarchism, meaning Liberty, is compatible with the most diverse economic [and social] conditions, on the premise that these cannot imply, as under